anethum/octomail/README.md

 + The plugin should display a component on the components tab on the cms main menu.

-+ You can include the component like any other component.
-The settings are
++ You can include the component like any other component, no customization needed.

 + The component has a default markup as shown below and depends on bootstrap.